A rechargeable AA battery supporting Qi wireless charging: Numerical simulations of magnetic coupling between transmitting and receiving coils

-Next, we consider the dependence of scattering ($S$) parameters and magnetic field distributions on the distance between the transmitting coil and the receiving coil with a curvature radius $\rho=7$~mm.
-As seen in Fig.~\ref{fig:Simulations}(e), larger distances between the coils correspond to lower values of $S_{21}$-parameters, i.e., to lower transmission.
-Moreover, the out-of-resonance $S_{21}$ values demonstrate an especially rapid decrease with distance.
-Since the Qi standard uses tuning out of the resonance as a means of regulation of the power transferred to the receiver, this rapid decrease might require special considerations while designing the software controlling the receiver-to-transmitter feedback, to prevent oscillations from appearing in the feedback loop.
+Next, we consider the coupling and magnetic field distributions on the distance between the transmitting coil and the receiving coil with a curvature radius $\rho=7$~mm.
+As seen in Fig.~\ref{fig:Simulations}(e), the dependence of coupling $k$ on the distance $h$ between the transmitting coil and the protruding part of the receiving coil demonstrates a hyperbolic decrease, similarly to the case of planar coils.
+However, couplings $k \ge 0.3$ are achieved for distances up to 10~mm, which appears adequate for power transfer with the Qi protocol.
 Magnetic field distributions shown in Fig.~\ref{fig:Simulations}(f)-(h) demonstrate a vertical elongation of the field concentration region between the nearest points of the transmitting and receiving coils upon increasing the separation $h$ from $1$~mm to $10$~mm, with a constriction in the field distribution formed for $h=10$~mm in Fig.~\ref{fig:Simulations}(h) caused by the field localization near the coils' surfaces.
-Nevertheless, the magnetic field profile at the distances of several centimeters from the transmitting and receiving coils remains nearly unchanged.